bcgov/GDX-Analytics-URL-Shortener/backend/README.md

  **`Step 3`**.
 Make sure you have the MongoDB Compass (GUI) app available.
 This desktop app is used to manage MongoDB databases.
 Install with `brew install --cask mongodb-compass`.
 Check that you can connect to the database at localhost:27017 (mongodb://localhost:27017).

  **`Step 4`**.
-In the /backend folder, create an .env file to store the BC Government Single Sign-on SSO secret.
-Copy .env.template to .env.
+In the /backend folder, create a new file and rename as '.env' to store the BC Government Single Sign-on(SSO) secret.
+Copy '.env.template' contents to '.env'.
 Download the secret from https://bcgov.github.io/sso-requests; click Login; select the URL Shortener project; click Download in INTEGRATION DETAILS; Open the downloaded .json file in a text editor.
-Copy and paste the secret value into the new .env file.
+Copy the secret value in "credentials": {"secret": "SSO_CLIENT_SECRET"} and paste it as the value to SSO_CLIENT_SECRET in your '.env' file.
+Make sure not to include any quotations around SSO_CLIENT_SECRET.
 Note that .gitignore lists .env - it will not be added to the repository.

  **`Step 5`**.
 From the /backend folder, run `npm install` in the terminal to install required dependencies.